 Stock up early on your east-bound road trip with a stop in at Honey’s Bakehouse.
 If you rate your bakeries more on their sweet offering than anything else, this place will be your heaven.
-They’re offering one of the best apple turnovers going around, delicious beestings and the all-important old-school jam or custard doughnuts.
-The real standout here though is the deep fried vanilla slice, which comes lightly coated in sugar.
+They’re offering one of the best apple turnovers going around, delicious bee stings and the all-important old-school jam or custard doughnuts.
+The real standout here though is their crazy vegan creations like the deep-fried potato and gravy and their vegan vanilla slice.
 This place is where diets go to die.

-It’s all well and good to run a great bakery in the lush south west, but to uphold pie standards all the way out in Hyden is another thing altogether.
-The town welcomes a higher than the wheatbelt average number of tourist who flock to see Wave Rock, so a solid bakery is needed—and the Bush Bakehouse delivers.
-Their pies boast thick and crispy pastry and well-seasoned, generous filling, not to mention great variety: get anything from a classic peppered steak to a curried beef to a country classic chicken and veg.
-Best eaten with a choc milk before a trip out to see the rock, obviously.
+It’s all well and good to run a great bakery in the lush South West, but to uphold pie standards all the way out in Hyden is another thing altogether.
+The town welcomes a higher than the Wheatbelt average number of tourists who flock to see Wave Rock, so a solid bakery is needed; and the Bush Bakehouse delivers.
+Their pies boast thick and crispy pastry and well-seasoned, generous filling, not to mention great variety.
+Get anything from a classic peppered steak to a curried beef to a country classic chicken and veg.
+Best eaten with a choc milk before a trip out to see the rock.

 Maybe it's north, maybe it's east, but either way, Toodyay Bakery does a mean pie that's worth stopping in for.
+These guys even do a couple of vegan pies that even the most hardcore meat-eaters would approve of.
 Make sure you pick up a loaf of bread for the road too.
-If you can't make it to Toodyay, we've recently spotted some of their pies at the Subi Farmers Markets.
-You're welcome.

 Rottnest Island Bakery